Brian: These starlets have got to stop making deals with magical creatures because it always gets them in trouble!

 Also in the Christmas Episode, it has an evil Elf who grants wishes but actually grants the exact opposite of what they want.
 Ultimately Martin's wish was to "Have a Paranormal Christmas" which being forced to grant the wish undid everything he did to everyone else and caused him to go away, making it a perfectly normal holiday.

-The Wishing Skull, from The Grim Adventures of Billy & Mandy.
+Thromnambular, the Wishing Skull, from The Grim Adventures of Billy & Mandy; Grim even states that no matter what someone wishes for, the Skull will screw the wisher over.
 Mindy ends up strapped to an exploding rocket to "Be a big star."
 Pud'n is left to an unspecified but probably gory fate at the hands of a pet rabbit.
 (He wished for a bunny that would love him, and the bunny he got says that "Love Hurts.")
 And as for everyone else...
 Skarr ended up suffocating in outer space, Billy's dad relived just how crappy his high school years were (although this is in no way the Skull's fault), and Irwin got beaten up by Mandy (again, he brought it on himself).
 Nergal Junior got what was technically the least horrible fate; he simply wished to know what to wish for, but since the skull can only grant a single wish for every person, it poofs away, leaving him to lament that he wished he had it back.
 When Mandy got it, instead of using it for a wish, she auctioned it off.

 And in the credits, we see what would have happened if Grim had used it to escape Billy and Mandy and free the skull itself.
 The skull turns himself into the Grim Reaper, and turns Grim into a wishing skull.
 Technically, they're both free of their original curses.
 You could also argue that the wishing skull is the one you should be pitying...